hathitrust/ht_full_text_search/README.md

 ![application_architecture.png](application_architecture.png)

 The main classes are:
-* ht_full_text_searcher.py: Contains the class responsible for creating the Solr query in the full-text search index
+* `ht_full_text_searcher.py`: Contains the class responsible for creating the Solr query in the full-text search index
-* ht_searcher.py: This class encapsulates the search interface to Solr
+* `ht_searcher.py`: This class encapsulates the search interface to Solr
-* ht_query.py: This class is responsible for creating the Solr query
+* `ht_query.py`: This class is responsible for creating the Solr query
-* ht_search_results.py: This class is responsible for presenting the Solr results
+* `ht_search_results.py`: This class is responsible for presenting the Solr results
-* Config_files: This folder contains the YAML file setting the configuration of the Solr query
+* `Config_files`: This folder contains the YAML file setting the configuration of the Solr query
+* `indexing_data.sh`: This script is responsible for indexing data in the Solr server.
+  In the folder `solr_dataset` there is a list of documents to index in the Solr server.

 ## Functionality